 We’re innovating in the area of care delivery across the state of New Mexico for people who need services ranging from perinatal care to behavioral health care.
 New Mexico’s challenges represent tremendous opportunity to support innovations in the delivery of care.

 Another way we work to improve health outcomes is through the partnerships we’ve built with community organizations.
-These organizations understand the specific health challenges of the residents as well as other key social determinants of health, and they can provide unique insight into the best ways to deliver care for the biggest health challenges New Mexicans face.
+These organizations understand the specific health challenges of the residents as well as other key social drivers of health, and they can provide unique insight into the best ways to deliver care for the biggest health challenges New Mexicans face.

 Changing the New Mexico health landscape through collaboration.